Chinese New Year in Finland: Bringing Tech to the Fair

-The Blessing Wall we designed became one of the highlights of this year’s fair.
-It was like a giant “open letter” crafted especially for the audience.
-All they had to do was scan a QR code with their phone to send their New Year blessings to the big screen.
+The Blessing Wall turned out to be one of the most active parts of the fair.
+People only had to scan a QR code on their phone to send a blessing to the big screen.

-On the day of the event, the Blessing Wall became a lively hub, with warm wishes pouring in one after another:
+On the day of the event, messages kept coming in one after another:

 "Spanish: Sending lots of love from Puerto Rico!"
 The fair drew people from various countries, and in addition to Chinese and Finnish, we saw many blessings in other languages celebrating the New Year.